Satisfactory Academic Progress Policy For 2017-18 Federal Financial Aid Recipients

 Federal regulations require that all federal financial aid recipients maintain minimum satisfactory academic progress (SAP) to receive financial assistance.
 A financial aid academic progress policy is required in addition to the institution’s general academic policies.

 To receive federal financial aid, students must successfully complete at least a minimum number of credits every semester of full-time enrollment (see chart on the next page.)
-Both attempts at repeat coursework will count toward course completion; however, only the most recent grade will be used to determine the cumulative grade point average.
+Only non-repeated coursework will count toward course completion; however, in cases of repeated courses only the most recent grade will be used to determine the cumulative grade point average.

 At Allegheny College, a full-time student is expected to complete all degree requirements within a maximum of 10 semesters (five years).
 Students may not receive federal or institutional aid after registering for 192 credits, or institutional aid after10 semesters of financial assistance, regardless of the number of credits completed.